 Every business is looking for the perfect CRM, ERP, Project, and Accounting tool rolled into one easy solution that will meet their needs and the needs of their customers.
-Is there a product on the market today that will fulfil all of their requirements?
-For many, the answer has been QuickBooks (QB), an accounting software in the residential integration space that is used by integrators for project management and inventory management as well.
+Is there a product on the market today that will fulfill all of their requirements?
+For many, the answer has been QuickBooks (QB), an accounting software in the residential integration space that is used by AV integrators for project management and inventory management as well.
 But despite many integrators using QuickBooks to track inventory, is it really the optimum solution to meet all project and inventory needs?
 Unfortunately, the answer is no.

 Intuit launched QuickBooks Online in 2004 with the aim of offering software managed payroll, inventory, sales, and other accounting needs of small businesses.
 This software is now used by 683,000 businesses and has a whopping 1.3 million unique users.
 The list of awards the organization has received seems never ending.
 With all of the accolades and achievements attached to QuickBooks, it must be a great software, right?
 Well, great for accounting, but terrible for inventory.
 According to customers, Intuit has compromised the functionality of QB as a project management and inventory control software over mobile friendliness.
 QB even has a software based and a cloud-based version; nevertheless, the original functionality of the software solution is at stake, and there are more complaints from employees and vendors than praise these days.

 Using Quickbooks for Inventory Control is a Bad Idea